stevendkl/OP-P7-Frontend/README.md

 ## OP-PROJECT7 Front End

 This is the front end server for Project 7 of the Web Developer path.
+The front end serve developed with Vue and Element UI.

 ### Front end Prerequisites ###

-You will need to have `npm` installed locally on your machine.
+You will need to have `npm` and `Vue CLI` installed locally on your machine.

 ### Front end Installation for use ###